AdamLnenicka/semaphors/README.md

 • If any semaphore or shared memory operation fails, the program follows the same process—printing an error message to the standard error output, releasing all allocated resources, and exiting with exit code 1.

-<h2>Implementation Details:</h2>

-• Each process performs its actions and simultaneously writes information about the actions to a file named proj2.out.
-The output information includes the sequential number A of the action being performed (see output description).
-Actions are numbered starting from one.

-• Use shared memory to implement the action counter and shared variables necessary for synchronization.

-• Use semaphores for process synchronization.

-• Do not use active waiting (including cyclically sleeping the process) for synchronization purposes.

-• Work with processes, not threads.

 <h2>Main Process</h2>